openedx/edx-platform/README.md

 * by default, the VM will get the IP `192.168.20.40`.
 You can change this in your `Vagrantfile` (the startup message will reflect your VM's actual IP).
-* if your network blocks git protocol, you also have to modify the github requirement file.
+* if your network blocks git protocol, you also have to modify the github requirement file before running the 'vagrant up' command.
 Open edx-platform/requirements/edx/github.txt, change the Third party libraries links from "git:\\" to "git+https:\\"

 Accessing the VM
 ----------------